 When it comes to futures the periphery is quite simple.
 If you expect the stock price to go up then you buy futures on the stock and if you expect the stock price to go down then you sell futures on the stock or the index.
 Options will have 4 possibilities.
 Let us understand each one of them with a Options and Futures trading example.
 Let us assume that Infosys is currently quoting at Rs.1000.
 Let us understand how different traders will use different kinds of options based on their outlook.

 - Investor A expects Infosys to go up to Rs.1150 over the next 2 months.
-The best strategy for him will be buy a call option on Infosys of 1050 strike.
-He will get to participate in the upside by paying a much lower premium.
+The best strategy for him will be buying a call option on Infosys of 1050 strike.
+He will get to participate in the upside by paying a much lower premium

 - Investor B expects Infosys to go down to Rs.900 over the next 1 month.
-The best approach for him will be to buy put options on Infosys of 980 strike.
-He can easily participate in the downside movement and make profits after his premium cost is covered.
+The best approach for him will be to buy put options on Infosys of 980 strikes.
+He can easily participate in the downside movement and make profits after his premium cost is covered